Can you get bored

 A downside of travel, especially long haul is that you are always eating and lose all sense of meal times.
 Even though you probably ate at home before going to the airport, as soon as you see the buffet it is hard to stay away.
 Free food and a choice of dishes, or rather technically you’ve paid for it in your business ticket price so you have to get your money’s worth don’t you.

-It’s all self-inflicted mind.
-For example, having chicken masala and a pint of Cobra for breakfast in Mumbai probably isn’t something your body will thank you for later, but we do it anyway ….when in Rome.
+For example; having chicken masala and a pint of Cobra for breakfast in Mumbai probably isn’t something your body will thank you for later, but we do it anyway ….when in Rome.
 Especially if you are flying Emirates.
 Their business lounges are the best for food, great mix of Asian and European fare.
-But strangely I’ve always found their business meals pretty bland.
+But strangely I’ve always found their business meals whist onboard pretty bland.
 I’ve found that British Airways First consistently does the best food above 20,000ft.

 When was the last time you passed up free champagne?
 It’s hard to do, really hard.
 Ok if I’m flying straight to a clients office I’m not going to hit the Johnny Walker at 06:00.
-But when flying the day before or when your flying home it’s a different story, especially when you are flying home.
+But when flying the day before or when you are flying home it’s a different story …especially when you are flying home.
 The number of times I’ve had to get the Emirates chauffeur to open my house door as I can’t remember how a key works are too frequent according to my wife!

 I always use the opportunity to try the stuff that I never normally buy.
 So that obscure wine or the local beer is the things I hit first.
 But always seem to end up on vodka, via espresso martinis.

 Again this varies on the airlines you are flying with as to the quality of your drinking enjoyment.
 American Airlines lounge in LAX is a great bar to leave California.
-A proper bartender with a fully stocked bar, awesome, as the locals say.
-The Concord Room at Heathrow is great for top end wine and champagne but that’s for First Class tickets so I won’t talk about it here, see my other post on my first class reviews.
+A proper bartender with a fully stocked bar, “awesome”, as the locals say.
+The Concord Room at Heathrow is great for top end wine and champagne but that’s for First Class tickets so I won’t talk about it here, see my other post on The Concorde Room

 There are 355 days in the year right?